Stacy-JoyM/phase2-project/README.md

 ## Date : 15/10/2024

 ### Foodie App Overview
-Check out project here: [View Project](https://fluffy-sundae-8e1233.netlify.app/)
+Check out project here: [View Project](https://fluffy-sundae-8e1233.netlify.app/).
+The presentation for this project is located [Here](https://www.canva.com/design/DAGT0BFfX7o/xAfhVbRSSpvBL9VrVb6jHw/edit)

 Description: An application that allows user to view menu from restaurant, get total price for food and place an order.